 Screens with forced ventilation, in which air is drawn over the thermometer element by a fan, may help to avoid biases when the microclimate inside the screen deviates from the surrounding air mass.
 Such a deviation only occurs when the natural wind speed is very low (< 1 m s–1).
 When such artificial ventilation is used, care should be taken to prevent the deposition of aerosols and rain droplets on the sensor which decrease its temperature towards the wet-bulb temperature.
-Manufacturers of artificially ventilated radiation shields are encouraged to provide a clear indication (such as an LED light) of the fan status directly on the screen or on the control unit or data logger to allow maintenance staff to check whether the fan is functioning properly by visual inspection.
+Artificially ventilated radiation shields should provide a clear indication of the fan status directly on the screen or on the control unit or data logger to allow maintenance staff to check whether the fan is functioning properly by visual inspection.
 Additionally, the fan status and preferably the fan speed should be provided in the data output for automatic monitoring purposes.

 As a shield material, highly polished, non-oxidized metal is favourable because of its high reflectivity and low heat absorption.
 Nevertheless, thermally insulating plastic-based material is preferable because of its simple maintenance requirements.
 Thermally insulating material must be used if the system relies on natural ventilation.